edoardoramalli/SciExpeM_API/README.md

 $ pip install SciExpeM-API --upgrade
 ```

-# Installation from source code
+# Install from source code
 Download this repository, move inside the directory, create the wheel, and install the package inside your python enviroment.

 ```sh